flbaynac/my-i3-config/README.md

-# my-i3-config
+# i3wm config file
-my config file that I use with i3wm
+My config file that I use with i3wm